Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 5. Connecting output stage and amplfier output with capacitor - capacitor cuts DC component from signal.
 Only AC current should be provided to a speaker, DC current could break it (why?).

 ### 3.2 Powering module
+I chose -9V and +9V to be supply voltages of the amplifier.
+I decided to use 230V electrical lines for powering (instead of batteries).
+To make electrical line supply applicable for my device, the powering needed to be converted from 230V AC to -9/+9V DC.
+Also powering had to be stable.
+Any voltage spikes from supply module could possibly break electronic elements.

+## 4. Simulations
+THD
 ## 4. Frequency analysis
 To check if the amplifier response meets requirements accross amplification frequency range I ran a frequency analysis.
 I computed gain and phase shift of the amplifier in frequency domain using SPICE program [Description how to click it?].
 Subsections below present analysis results for ....
 Diagrams below present gain and pahe shift for a final version of the amplifier.
 When I initially created the electronic cricuit the results did not meet requirements and values of some resistors and capacitors needed to be tuned to improve the shape of gain and shift-phase responses.